gwaredd/unium/README.md

 * Open the Tutorial scene in the editor
 * Hit play

-Your default browser should open automtically.
+Your default browser should open automatically.
 The tutorial is best experienced with the editor and browser side-by-side.

 Documentation can be found in the corresponding [unium.pdf](https://github.com/gwaredd/unium/blob/master/unium.pdf) file.